 Books and articles offering additional insight into the establishment and operation of Israel’s democratic institutions.
 Questions 1, 2, 3, 4, 5, 6, 7, 8, 9

 Israeli democracy evolved from systems and traditions established in the Jewish Diaspora and the pre-state community in Palestine.
 For more details on the evolution and refinement of Jewish political culture, please see Alan Zuckerman and Calvin Goldscheider in The Transformation of the Jews, University of Chicago, 1984, pp. 3-75; Alan Dowty in “Jewish Political Traditions and Contemporary Israeli Politics,” Jewish Political Studies Review, 1990; Daniel Elazar, “Communal Democracy and Liberal Democracy in the Jewish Political Tradition,” 1993; and Daniel Elazar, “The Jews’ Rediscovery of the Political and its Implications,” 1996.
 Questions 1, 2

 This list of resources does not address issues of Israeli political history, arts and culture, demographics, and so many other matters that influence decisions individual voters make when casting ballots.
 Explore those and other themes here.
 Click here to explore how Israel came in March 2021 to schedule its fourth election in less than two years, as well as the COVID-19-related formation of a unity government that collapsed by the end of 2020.
-You can track the latest polls and try to use them to form a coalition at this Haaretz page.

 Sites for Ongoing News and Analysis

 • Knesset — The parliament’s official site, available in Hebrew, Arabic, Russian and English, has information on every past and present member, parties, elections, and legislative operations.